In this article

-Match your resume, credentials, and accomplishments to the job description
+3. Match your resume, credentials, and accomplishments to the job

-Remember, you want to impress the interviewer with your accomplishments to date and show how you'll be able to do similar things if you are hired.
+Remember, your goal is to impress the interviewer with your accomplishments and show how you'll contribute similar results if they hire you.

 Sample answers to "What can you contribute to this company?"